-The availability describes the usability of a specific system, e.g. a DGNSS service.
+The availability describes the usability of a the DGNSS service.
 User’s access on the DGNSS signal as carrier of correction and integrity data is a precondition of DGNSS service usability.
 In line with definitions in IMO A.915(22) DGNSS signal availability is given, if the radio reception of the DGNSS signal is ensured in the specified coverage area (see chapter 2) and if the DGNSS signal is provided according to its specification (see chapter 3.1.3 signal structure, data format and content).
 Due to its independence from GNSS availability the DGNSS signal availability is suitable to measure the performance of provided DGNSS services.
 A lost access on GNSS signals at service sites or a complete outage of GNSS implicates that the DGNSS service cannot provide GNSS correction data.
 The self-monitoring of the DGNSS service ensures the detection of GNSS data absence.
 In such cases it can be expected that the DGNSS signal provides integrity data informing about the absence of DGNSS correction data and the resulting impossibility of DGNSS based position determination.
 The DGNSS signal availability will be measured by the service provider at one or more monitoring sites.
 Due to spatial decorrelation effects the signal availability estimated by the provider at a single monitor sites can be different to the signal availability observed at distant users.

 If 2 or more monitoring sites are used for service evaluation, the influence of decorrelation effects on the reliability of availability statements can be reduced.